Nothing says more about the human condition than how we behave in extreme circumstances, and circumstances don’t come much more extreme than war…

 Such was the potency of Joseph Heller’s sparkling satirical novel about the 256th squadron in World War II that its title has passed over into common usage for a no-win situation.
 Again, Heller writes from a unique vantage point – he flew 60 missions during 1944.
 This results in a comical tour-de-force that upon publication in 1961 was quickly embraced by the burgeoning counterculture.

-Shakespeare’s three plays that make up his Henry VI trilogy – Harry the Sixth, The Houses of York and Lancaster and The True Tragedy of the Duke of York – cover the period known as the War of the Roses.
+Shakespeare’s three plays that make up his Henry VI trilogy – known as Harry the Sixth, The Houses of York and Lancaster and The True Tragedy of the Duke of York – cover the period of the War of the Roses.
 Shakespeare was perceptive enough to see the tragedy and revulsion of war early on (a theme that is particularly acute in part three); a shame that we haven’t learned much in the intervening centuries.

 Slaughterhouse-Five - Kurt Vonnegut